Are you tired of constantly overspending and not even knowing where the money went?

-It’s pretty easy to avoid in-person temptation: stay home, don’t shop hungry, don’t go shopping if you’re emotional.
+It’s pretty easy to avoid in-person temptation: stay home, don’t shop hungry, and don’t go shopping if you’re emotional.

-If you struggle with online shopping you can avoid temptation by unsubscribing from store emails, installing extensions or apps that block your favorite shopping sites, and/or clearing your saved passwords from the sites you shop at.
+If you struggle with online shopping, you can avoid temptation by unsubscribing from store emails, installing extensions or apps that block your favorite shopping sites, and/or clearing your saved passwords from the sites you shop at.

 Tip #3: Be creative

 When an expense comes up that’s not allowed, get creative to see how else you can achieve a comparable result.

 For example, say your co-workers enjoy going out to lunch.
 Instead of being the odd-man-out, you could plan to eat beforehand so you can enjoy their company without spending money on food.

 Or, if you’re trying to save money on groceries, you could start meal planning or try a pantry challenge to reduce your overall grocery bill.